craft-ai/craft-ai-client-python/README.md

 **craft ai** is based on the concept of **agents**.
 In most use cases, one agent is created per user or per device.

-An agent is an independent module that stores the history of the **context** of its user or device's context, and learns which **decision** to make based on the evolution of this context in the form of a **decision tree**.
+An agent is an independent data set that stores the history of the **context** of its user or device's context, and learns which **prediction** to make based on the evolution of this context.

-In this example, we will create an agent that learns the **decision model** of a light bulb based on the time of the day and the number of people in the room.
+In this example, we will create an agent that learns the **predictive model** of a light bulb based on the time of the day and the number of people in the room.
 This dataset is treated as continuous context updates.
-If your data is more like events, please refer to the [Advanced Configuration section](#advanced-configuration) to know how to configure your agent.
-Here, the agent's context has 4 properties:
+If your data is more like events than context changes, please refer to the [Advanced Configuration section](#advanced-configuration) to know how to configure `operations_as_events` for your agent.
+Here, the agent's context has 4 properties or features:

 - `peopleCount` which is a `continuous` property,
 - `timeOfDay` which is a `time_of_day` property,